-The following information is a step-by-step guide to setting up or altering a food premises in Knox City Council. ☐ Step 1: Approval from relevant authorities: NOTE: It would be advisable to contact the departments below at the same time to prevent unnecessary delay in seeking your registrations.
-City Development (Building & Planning) - phone: 9298 8000 For home occupation, change of use of the building, car parking space requirements, for some structura and signage changes.
-Also, for any fit out / proposed structural changes to a building and, for public and staff toilet requirements.
-South East Water (Trade Waste) - phone: (03) 9552 3662 For the installation requirements for a grease trap/food & oil interceptor; information on sewer availability.
+☐ Step 1: Approval from relevant authorities:

+NOTE: It would be advisable to contact the departments below at the same time to prevent unnecessary delay in seeking your registrations.

+- ☐ City Development (Building & Planning) phone: 9298 8000 - For home occupation, change of use of the building, car parking space requirements, for some structural and signage changes.
+Also, for any fit out / proposed structural changes to a building and, for public and staff toilet requirements. - ☐ South East Water (Trade Waste) phone: (03) 9552 3662 - o For the installation requirements for a grease trap/food & oil interceptor; information on sewer availability. - ☐ Energy Safe Victoria phone: 9203 9700 - o For the requirements of fitting of gas appliances to food premises.